Resources

 Jump Tag Icon

-Try to go to bed and wake up at the same time every day.
+To regulate your body's internal clock, try to go to bed and wake up simultaneously every day.

 Jump Tag Icon

-Establish a relaxing routine before bed to signal to your body that it's time to sleep.
+Establish a relaxing routine before bedtime to signal your body that it’s time to sleep.

 Jump Tag Icon

-Use comfortable bedding, keep the room cool and dark, and minimise noise and distractions.
+Use comfortable bedding, keep the bedroom cool and dark, and minimise noise and distractions.

 Jump Tag Icon